MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Triathlon/instructions.md

 4. Transition 2 (T2)
 5. Run - 2.5 km

+The time from each section is added together to give the overall time for the triathlon.
+The transitions, T1 and T2, are the changes from one stage to another.

 ## Task

 Implement the design shown below.
 An example of the user interface is also shown.
+Unfortunately, the mins and seconds for each section need to entered seperately.

 ### Top level design (Structure diagram)